Rensvandeschoot/Tutorials/R/R-regression-frequentist.md

 ## Preparation
 This tutorial expects:

-- Installation of R package `lavaan`.
-This tutorial was made using  Lavaan version 0.6.3 in R version 3.6.0
 - Basic knowledge of hypothesis testing
 - Basic knowledge of correlation and regression
 - Basic knowledge of coding in R